JamesticCS/JamesticCS/README.md

 ## Hi there 👋

+My name is Jesse and I am a Honours Math student at the University of Waterloo.

+I enjoy math, computers, anime, and my cats

+Most of my work is done in private repositories
 <!--
 **JamesticCS/JamesticCS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.